dilermando-lima/spark-pipeline/README.md

 .execute();
 ```

-There are 5 reading implementations as defatul until now:
+There are 5 reading implementations as default until now:

 ```Java
 sparkpipeline.core.reader.ReaderJDBC.init()...